 - Other conditions.

-Diarrhea: Enteric-coated peppermint oil could cause anal burning, if you have diarrhea.
+Diarrhea: Taking peppermint oil could cause anal burning with diarrhea.

 Cyclosporine (Neoral, Sandimmune) interacts with PEPPERMINT